korayozkal/comicbook_library/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/korayozkal/comicbook_library This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.

 # License
-he gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 # Code of Conduct
 Everyone interacting in the ComicbookLibrary project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct]